-The officers, staff and committee members of the SAB and any of its workgroups shall be selected without discrimination with respect to age, gender, race, religion, disability, sexual orientation, gender identity or expression, or national origin to age, gender, race, religion, disability, sexual orientation, gender identity or expression, or national origin
+The officers, staff and committee members of the SAB and any of its workgroups shall be selected without discrimination with respect to age, gender, race, religion, disability, sexual orientation, or national origin.

 All SAB business and activities shall be conducted fairly and equitably in a manner which does not discriminate with respect to age, gender, race, religion, disability, sexual orientation, gender identity or expression, or national origin.